Sidney Crosby's Success and Achievements in Timeline

 February 15, 2022: Crosby scores 500th career goal

 On February 15, 2022, Sidney Crosby achieved a significant career milestone by scoring his 500th career goal during a power play against the Philadelphia Flyers.
 This accomplishment made him the 46th player in NHL history to reach this mark, and the 18th to have scored all 500 goals for a single team.
-Crosby became the second player in Penguins history to score 500 goals, following Mario Lemieux.
+He became only the second Penguin to score 500 goals, the first being Mario Lemieux.

 November 5, 2022: Crosby records 900th career assist

-On November 5, 2022, Sidney Crosby achieved another milestone by recording his 900th career assist on a goal by Jake Guentzel during a game against the Seattle Kraken.
-Despite the achievement, the Penguins lost the game 3-2.
-Crosby was the sixth-fastest player in NHL history to reach 900 assists.
+On November 5, 2022, Sidney Crosby recorded his 900th career assist on a goal scored by Jake Guentzel during a game against the Seattle Kraken, which the Penguins lost 3-2.
+He was the sixth-fastest player in NHL history to reach this milestone.

-On November 4, 2023, Sidney Crosby participated in his 1,200th NHL game, marking a significant milestone in his career.
-During the game, which resulted in a 10-2 victory over the San Jose Sharks, Crosby contributed with an assist.
-Crosby reflected on his enduring love for the sport, emphasizing his dedication through both good and challenging times.
+On November 4, 2023, Sidney Crosby participated in his 1,200th NHL game, marking his 19th season in the league.
+During the game, he recorded an assist in a dominant 10-2 victory against the San Jose Sharks.

-On April 1, 2024, following a 5-2 win over the New York Rangers, Sidney Crosby became only the second player in NHL history to average a point per game for 19 consecutive seasons.
-He joined Wayne Gretzky in achieving this feat, highlighting his consistent high performance over nearly two decades.
+On April 1, 2024, after a 5-2 victory over the New York Rangers, Sidney Crosby became only the second player in NHL history, after Wayne Gretzky, to average a point per game for 19 consecutive seasons.

 In 2025, Sidney Crosby captained Canada to a championship win in the inaugural 4 Nations Face-Off.